mattysmith9/personal-portfolio/src/content/about/index.md

 Mortgage Broker wasn't what I was looking for so I enrolled in a bootcamp and took the plunge into the world of Software.

-Here are a few of the technologies I am working with:
+Here are a few things I am interested in: